wcm-io/io.wcm.wcm.core.components/src/site/markdown/usage.md

 ### Drop-in replacement

-Are the wcm.io WCM Core Components a drop-in replacement for the AEM Sites Core Components?
-In most cases, yes.
-But the dialogs that store link information (e.g. Button, Image, Teaser components) store the target link data in [different attributes][link-handler-link-properties] than the original core components.
-So the link data properties have to be converted when switching to wcm.io WCM Core Components.
+The wcm.io WCM Core Components are designed to be a drop-in replacement for the AEM Sites Core Components.
+All content properties stored by the original components can also be read by the wcm.io components, and the generated markup is the same.

+Components that store link target information (e.g. Button, Title, Teaser, Image component) will can read the link target information from the "old" property (e.g. `linkURL`).
+But once the data is edited and saved using the edit dialog, this old property is removed an replaced with the [Link Handler-specific properties][link-handler-link-properties].
+That means after that a switch back to the original components may required a content migration back to the "old" link properties.